Skip site navigation (1)Skip section navigation (2)

 replace with compressed version all top level box types given as

-parameter, formated as
+parameter, formatted as

 orig_4cc_1=comp_4cc_1[,orig_4cc_2=comp_4cc_2]